The holiday season is rapidly approaching, and with it a massive opportunity for retail brands.

 Supercharging Your Customer Data Strategy This Season

-With the deprecation of third-party cookies disrupting how brands identify and target consumers, more than 50% of marketers are using this holiday season as a chance to beef up their customer data strategies.
+Due to third-party cookie deprecation disrupting how brands identify and target consumers, more than 50% of marketers are using this holiday season as a chance to beef up their customer data strategies.

 How?
 By offering discounts and other services in exchange for personal data.

 But remember that earning customer trust is essential.
-The more your customers trust your brand and feel confident you’ll respect their demands for privacy, the more likely they are to share their personal information.
+The more your customers trust your brand and feel confident you’ll respect their demands for data security and privacy, the more likely they are to share their personal information.

 Whether you’re leveraging special promotions to add value to online and in-store shopping experiences — or you’re simply being transparent about how you plan to collect and use customer data — look for ways to deepen relationships with your customers this holiday season.